GitJit-max/learning-linux/chapter/05-links.md

 ### Symbolic link by drag and drop

 Graphical file managers (such as Nemo) provide an easy and automatic method of creating another type of shortcut.
 Holding **` Ctrl + Shift `** while dropping a file will create a [symbolic link](#symbolic-and-hard-links), rather than copying or moving the file.
-In some distributions, a small menu appears whenever a file is dropped; Offering a choice of copying, moving or linking the file. [^shotts]
+In some distributions, a small menu appears whenever a file is dropped; Offering a choice of copying, moving or linking the file. [^shotts-guilink]

 > In addition, there are so-called [hard links](#symbolic-and-hard-links).
-It is important to be aware of hard links, because you might encounter them from time to time, even though modern practice prefers symbolic links. [^shotts]
+It is important to be aware of hard links, because you might encounter them from time to time, even though modern practice prefers symbolic links. [^shotts-hard]

 <a id="symbolic-and-hard-links"></a>

-## 5.2 Symbolic and hard links [^shotts]
+## 5.2 Symbolic and hard links

 Links (symbolic and hard) are a way to refer to a file on disk.
 The best understanding of this is that both the contents of the file and a reference to the contents (i.e. the name of the file) are stored on the disk.
 And that there may be several of these references.

-Symbolic links were created to overcome the two disadvantages of hard links:
+Symbolic links were created to overcome the two disadvantages of hard links: [^shotts-syml]
-1. A hard link cannot reference a directory (only a file).
+1. A hard link cannot reference a directory (only a file). [^shotts-syml]
 2. Hard links cannot <!--span physical devices i.e. a hard link cannot reference a file outside its own file system.
-This means a link cannot--> reference any file that is not on the same disk partition as the link itself.
+This means a link cannot--> reference any file that is not on the same disk partition as the link itself. [^shotts-syml]

 > [!NOTE]
 > Symbolic and hard links do not work for URLs.
 Use [.desktop files](#drag-and-drop) for URLs.

 ### Hard link

 A **hard link** is a reference to the inode number of a file on physical storage.
 Hard links must be on the same physical partition as the contents of the file itself, because the inode number is unambiguous only within the file system.
 A file will always have at least one hardlink because the file's name is created by a hardlink.
-The ` $ ls ` command has a way to reveal this information when invoked with the ` -i ` option.
+The ` $ ls ` command has a way to reveal this information when invoked with the ` -i ` option. [^shotts-hard]

 The ` $ rm ` command deletes files, including a hard links.
 However, data is still accessible as long as another hard link exists.
 As there can be several hard links to the same file, the space occupied by the file on the disk is not released until all the hard links to it have been removed.
 When one of several hard links is deleted, only the link is removed; Even if you delete the original file, which is a hardlink itself.
 The contents of the file itself continue to exist (its space is not deallocated) until all links to the file are deleted.
 To get rid of data you must remove all hard links.
-A remove command applied to a hard link also deletes the contents of the file when deleting the last hard link.
+A remove command applied to a hard link also deletes the contents of the file when deleting the last hard link. [^shotts-hard]

 When we list a directory containing a hard link we will see no special indication of the link, unless we know what we are looking for (see [Section: Identifying a hard link is difficult](#identifying-a-hard-link-is-difficult)).